-A BasicX Development Station is used as a breadboard setup for the vehicle electronics (see Figure 9 below), which lends itself to easy testing.
+A BasicX Development Station is used as a breadboard setup for the vehicle electronics, which lends itself to easy testing.
 The vehicle itself can be connected to the breadboard through flexible wires, allowing limited hovering capability.
-This test configuration makes it easy to tune various PID control loops.
+This test configuration makes it easy to tune various PID control loops and to test on-board CMUcam3 vision processing.